 Cut a piece of glass to fit the opening and attach with glass door retainer clips.
 I used two pieces of glass for my fireplace mantel.
 Then I sandwiched a piece of fabric in between the two pieces of glass.
 I also considered spraying the glass with mirror-like spray paint and doing a faux mercury glass technique.
 I still may give that a try.

 TIP: Most big box home improvement stores and local hardware stores have a glass cutting department.

 Step 16.
 Install the Fireplace Insert

 Install the fireplace insert according to the manufacturer’s instructions.

 Use these plans to make a DIY electric fireplace TV stand.
 Then sit beside a cozy faux fire and watch TV.
-Click here to download the free plan (including all of the measurements) now!

 Thank you for stopping by.
 If you found this information helpful, would you please pin it to Pinterest?
 Other DIYers would appreciate it and I would too!
 Thank you – Scott